 Jock itch is caused by a fungal infection.
 Warm, moist areas are the best environments for fungi to grow.
 Heat and humidity increase your risk of developing jock itch.
 You may be at a higher risk of if you wear wet, damp, or tight clothing, such as a jockstrap or swimsuit, or if you are overweight or obese.
 You can also get jock itch from sharing towels or clothing that are infected with the fungus.

 Jock itch results in red, scaly patches that burn or itch.
 The patches generally cover the inner thighs and skin around the groin area, but almost never involves the scrotum or penis.

 First, take a close look at the rash area.

 Jock itch is characterized by red skin and a discernible border between the part of your thigh that is affected and the part that is not.
-Jock itch almost never involves the scrotum or penis.
-But, a couple of other conditions mimic jock itch and its symptoms.

 One is called intertrigo, a skin irritation caused when the body folds rub against each other.
 It becomes worse when you are hot and sweaty.
 Symptoms include redness and peeling.
 Another condition is a form of seborrhea that is related to

 are other common conditions that may mimic jock itch.

 If you notice something reddening your groin, do not wait for it to get worse.
 It is much easier to treat in the early stages.
 Most forms of jock itch respond to over-the-counter products containing various anti-fungal formulas.
 Medications come in lotions, sprays, powders, and creams.